-One detail to note about the Discover it Cash Back (and the Discover it® Student Cash Back for that matter) is the fact that you won’t earn heightened cash back rewards in bonus categories unless you “activate” this feature on your card.
+You won’t earn your 5 percent cash back bonuses with the Discover it Cash Back card (or the Discover it® Student Cash Back, for that matter) unless you activate this bonus feature on your card.
 Fortunately, you can easily activate your bonus categories on your credit card’s online account management page.

-If you’re not sure whether you’ve activated each quarter’s bonus categories, you can also check using the Discover website.
-On the cash back calendar page, you can click where it says to “log in to see if you’re activated.”
+If you’re not sure whether you’ve activated each quarter’s bonus categories, you can also check by using the Discover website.
+On the cash back calendar page, you can click on “log in to see if you’re activated.”

 Making the most of this quarter’s bonus categories

-We’re still in the first quarter of 2021, which means you still have the chance to rack up 5 percent back on up to $1,500 spent on grocery stores, Walgreens and CVS, then 1 percent (activation required).
+We’re still in the third quarter of 2021, which means there’s still a chance to rack up 5 percent back on up to $1,500 in restaurants and with PayPal, then 1 percent (activation required).
 To get the most out of this quarter’s bonus categories, consider these tips:

-How do the Discover it Cash Back bonus categories compare to Chase Freedom Flex℠?
+How do the Discover it Cash Back bonus categories compare to Chase Freedom Flex℠ categories?

-If you like the way the Discover it® Cash Back lets you earn bonus rewards in categories that change every three months, you should also check out the Chase Freedom Flex℠.
-This cash back credit card also offers 5 percent back on up to $1,500 spent in combined purchases in rotating bonus categories each quarter after activation (then 1 percent), as well as 1 percent back on all other purchases.
+If you like the way the Discover it Cash Back lets you earn bonus rewards in categories that change every three months, you should also check out the Chase Freedom Flex℠.
+This cash back credit card also offers 5 percent back on up to $1,500 you spend in combined purchases in rotating bonus categories each quarter after activation (then 1 percent), as well as at least 1 percent back on other purchases.

-You also earn 5 percent back on travel booked through Chase Ultimate Rewards, 5 percent on Lyft rides (through March 2022), 3 percent back on drugstore and dining purchases and 1 percent on everything else.
+You also earn 5 percent back on travel you book through Chase Ultimate Rewards, 5 percent on Lyft rides (through March 2022), 3 percent back on drugstore and dining purchases and 1 percent on everything else.

-Unlike the Discover it Cash Back, however, Chase doesn’t announce its full calendar of categories at the beginning of each year.
-Here are the current categories they have announced so far:
+Unlike the Discover it Cash Back, however, Chase doesn’t announce its full calendar of categories at the beginning of each year, so you can’t plan your spending as carefully.
+Here are the 2021 Chase Freedom Flex categories announced so far:

-- Q1 (Jan. through March): Wholesale clubs, Internet, cable and phone services and select streaming services
+- Q1 (January through March): Wholesale clubs, internet, cable and phone services and select streaming services

 - Q2 (April through June): Gas stations and home improvement stores